 Critical roadmap elements include:

-- Phase definitions: breaking the initiative into manageable stages.
+- Phase definitions: Breaking the initiative into manageable stages.

-- Milestone checkpoints: clear markers for progress evaluation.
+- Milestone checkpoints: Clear markers for progress evaluation.

-- Resource alignment: assigning people and budget to each phase.
+- Resource alignment: Assigning people and budget to each phase.

-- Integration planning: aligning change activities with technical and operational workstreams.
+- Integration planning: Aligning change activities with technical and operational workstreams.

-Step 6: build a monitoring and sustainment framework
+Step 6: Build a monitoring and sustainment framework

-Change doesn’t end at go-live.
+Finally, keep in mind that change doesn’t end at go-live.
 Sustainment frameworks ensure new behaviors persist and benefits are realized over time.

 Sustainment activities focus on:

-- Performance monitoring: tracking adoption, usage, and proficiency metrics.
+- Performance monitoring: Tracking adoption, usage, and proficiency metrics.

-- Reinforcement mechanisms: recognition programs and visible success milestones.
+- Reinforcement mechanisms: Recognition programs and visible success milestones.

-- Continuous improvement: capturing feedback and refining approaches.
+- Continuous improvement: Capturing feedback and refining approaches.

-- Ownership transition: shifting accountability from project teams to operational leaders.
+- Ownership transition: Shifting accountability from project teams to operational leaders.

-Four leading change management frameworks to consider
+Leading change management frameworks to consider

-ADKAR model for individual change
+1. ADKAR model for individual change

 ADKAR focuses on the individual journey through change, recognizing that organizational change only happens when individuals change.
 This model provides a clear roadmap for personal transformation.

-The five sequential stages guide personal transformation:
+The five sequential stages that guide personal transformation are:

-- Awareness: understanding why change is necessary.
+- Awareness: Understanding why change is necessary.

-- Desire: personal motivation to support and participate.
+- Desire: Personal motivation to support and participate.

-- Knowledge: information about how to change.
+- Knowledge: Information about how to change.

-- Ability: skills to implement required behaviors.
+- Ability: Skills to implement required behaviors.

-- Reinforcement: mechanisms to sustain the change.
+- Reinforcement: Mechanisms to sustain the change.

-This model excels at identifying where individuals get stuck and targeting interventions accordingly.
+This model also excels at identifying where individuals get stuck and targeting interventions accordingly.
 For example, if employees have awareness but lack desire, focus on addressing concerns rather than providing more information.

-Prosci three-phase process
+2. Prosci 3-phase process

 Prosci provides an organizational framework that complements ADKAR’s individual focus.
 It emphasizes preparation, management, and reinforcement across the enterprise.